inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/tracing.md

 ### Using 64-Bit Trace IDs

-Since version 2.0.0, the inspectIT Ocelot Agent is able to generate trace IDs with a size of 64 bits instead of the 128 bit trace IDs used by default by the agent.
+Since version 2.0.0, the inspectIT Ocelot Agent is able to generate trace IDs with a size of 64 bits instead of the 128-bit trace IDs used by default by the agent.
-The functionality that trace IDs with a length of 64 bits are generated can be activated with the following configuration:
+The functionality that trace IDs with a length of 64 bits are generated can be activated with the configuration below.
+Please note that the agent needs to be restarted for this configuration to be applied.

 ```YAML
 inspectit: